-Regardless of how accurate and useful an observation may be, it has no A second state of the second the seccond of the s Recommendations Develop policy and procedures for this provision.
-Provide training for on policies and procedures Document all training provided to all staff.
+F Recommendations Good data will assist the facility in determining answers to some of the following examples: A. The location of use of force B. The number of use of force incidents C. The number of use of force requiring mechanical restraints D. The type of restraint used E. Grievances F. The number of incidents requiring chemical agents G. The number of incidents involving non lethal security devices (i.e. batons, tasers, etc.) H. The number of use of force incidents resulting in injury to residents or staff I. Plan of action to address each incident (i.e. disciplinary action, staff training or remedial training, resident's isolation, resident's behavior management, resident's mental health screening or evaluation etc.) Please review my previous report.
+These same issues should be addressed.
+1. Develop policy and procedures for this provision.
+2. Provide training for on policies and procedures 3.
+Document all training provided to all staff.
 4. Adapt an appropriate curriculum for training staff on the use of verbal de-escalation skill and safe use of physical restraints or mechanical restraints.
 5. Revise form to distinguish between physical and mechanical restraints.
 6. Contact the National Partnership for Juvenile Justice for recommendations on training program in this area.
 7. Document and file report when there is use of force.
-Bocument and the report when there is use of force.
-Ensure any time use of force is used residents are seen by a medical professional
+8. Ensure any time use of force is used residents are seen by a medical professional 9.
+Follow the facility's chain of command which will reduce staff confusion.
 Evidentiary Basis Document review, interviews Provision 8.2 Use of Force Henley-Young shall notify a medical professional, including but not limited to the licensed practical nurse on duty whenever physical force is used against a resident.
 A medical professional shall examine a resident immediately after the use of physical force.
-Status Partial Compliance Discussion The facility has moved to partial compliance on this provision based on my review of documents, interviews with residents and observations.
+Status Partial Compliance Discussion The facility has remained at partial compliance on this provision based on my review of documents, interviews with residents and observations.
 However, additional medical protocols still need to be developed for the medical area.
 There is still nursing services available from 6:00 a.m. to 8:00 p.m.
 Monday through Friday and Saturday and Sunday for a minimum of four hours.
-Based on my discussion with the County Administrator, the facility is still in the process of procuring a contract for additional medical services.
-1. Complete procurement of services as quickly as possible.
 Recommendations Complete procurement of services as quickly as possible.
 Continue to develop comprehensive policies and procedures for this provision.
 Provide on-going training to staff on policies and procedures.
 Continue to document all training provided to all staff.
 Review nursing schedule and provide more hours at facility.
 Provide written documentation of examination of residents by medical professional in every instance.
 Provide additional medical services after hours and on weekends. (executed) Document and file in resident's records when there is use of force.
 Evidentiary Basis Document review, interviews, observation